Last Updated on 26/04/2024 by Denise Leo. Post first published on April 26, 2024.

 Because a Pomeranian is small, he won’t have a lot of calories to burn.
 He won’t consume much food compared to the larger breeds, so a short walk every day is ideal.

-Providing the walk is down the street or around the court, a Pomeranian’s compact body will find that’s plenty of regular exercise.
+Providing the walk is down the street or around the court, a Pomeranian’s compact body will find plenty of regular exercise.

 7. The Pomeranian and Kids